 You can specify the quality at which the JPEG images appear on the Live page.
 This option is only available, if JPEG resolution is not set to Resource based.
+Click Set to apply the changes.

 4.2.2 'Live' functions